phalcon-orphanage/docs/en/config.md

 For additional information, you can check the [Phalcon\Collection][collection] documentation.

 ## Adapters
-Other than the base component [Phalcon\Config][config], which accepts a string (file name and path) or a native PHP array, there are several available adapters that can read different file types and load teh configuration from them.
+Other than the base component [Phalcon\Config][config], which accepts a string (file name and path) or a native PHP array, there are several available adapters that can read different file types and load the configuration from them.

 The available adapters are: